Zoroastrian Dari language: Name

-The language known as Zoroastrian Dari is also referred to as 'Behdinâni' ("language of the people of good religion") or pejorative name, 'Gabri' ("language of the infidels").
-The roots of the name 'Gabri' date back to the Muslim invasion of Iran and are resented by speakers of Dari to refer to their ethnolect.
+The language known as Zoroastrian Dari is also referred to as 'Behdinâni' ("language of the people of good religion") or pejorative name, 'Gabri' ("language of the infidels"), derived from 'Kafir' ("infidels", referring to the non-Muslims).
+The roots of the name 'Gabri' date back to the Islamic invasion of Iran and are resented by speakers of Dari to refer to their ethnolect.

 Dialects

 The main Zoroastrian fire temple in Yazd, Iran.

 According to Farudi and Toosarvaredani, Dari is traditionally divided into two main dialects: the variety spoken in Yazd and the one spoken in Kerman.
 However, this division of the ethnolect conceals the complexity of the actual dialectical situation.
 The Yazdi dialect has approximately thirty varieties, each distinct and unique to one of the Zoroastrian neighborhoods in and around Yazd.
 Were it not for the geographic proximity of the Yazdi dialects, they would be classified as distinct dialects.
 The Kermani dialect may also contain (or may have contained at one time) a comparable level of dialectical complexity.